rollemira/create-sst3-turbo/README.md

 ## Database Setup (if needed)

-Make a database at [PlanetScale](https://planetscale.com/) Go to Settings -> Passwords -> New Password
+Make a database at [Turso](https://turso.tech/)
+Click your database to get your URL
 Set your DATABASE_URL in .env

-Don't want a 3rd party service?
-Use Lightsail instances on AWS.
+Go to Databases -> Database -> Get Token to get your token Set your DATABASE_TOKEN in .env

-PlanetScale is free to start.
+Turso is free to start.

 ## Secrets